af60f75b/neo4j_open_source_android_apps/README.md

 ### Example 1

-Select all apps belonging to the _Finance_ category with more than 10 commits in a given week.
+Select apps belonging to the _Finance_ category with more than 10 commits in a given week.

     WITH apoc.date.parse('2017-01-01', 's', 'yyyy-MM-dd')
             as start,